csu-wingmate/pre2fuzz/README.md

-# PRE2Fuzz - Bridging Protocol Reverse Engineering and Protocol Fuzzing
+# PREFuzzBench - Bridging Protocol Reverse Engineering and Protocol Fuzzing
-PRE2Fuzz is for bridging protocol reverse engineering and protocol fuzzing.
+PREFuzzBench is for bridging protocol reverse engineering and protocol fuzzing.
 It includes a suite of representative open-source network servers for popular protocols (e.g., FTP), and tools to automate experimentation.
 # Folder Structure
 ```
 prefuzzbench